alexmingoia/purescript-pux/README.md

 Pux is an FRP interface to React, based on the [Elm app architecture](https://github.com/evancz/elm-architecture-tutorial).
-It is a simple pattern for modular, nested components that are easy to test, refactor, and debug - making it simple and straightfoward to build complex web applications.
+It is a simple pattern for modular, nested components that are easy to test, refactor, and debug - making it simple and straightforward to build complex web applications.

 - Build React UIs as a fold of actions to state via